Kaito Abe (footballer, born June 1999)

-Kaito Abe (阿部 海斗, Abe Kaito) is a Japanese footballer currently playing as a defender for Roasso Kumamoto.
+Kaito Abe (阿部 海斗, Abe Kaito) is a Japanese footballer currently playing as a defender for Tochigi SC.

 Career

 Abe joined Roasso as a designated special player.
 He made his debut for Roasso against Kataller Toyama on 14 November 2021.
 He scored his first goal for the club against Tokyo Verdy on 9 April 2022, scoring in the 36th minute.